C. Gordon Fullerton: Air Force career

 Fullerton entered the U.S. Air Force in July 1958 after working as a mechanical design engineer for Hughes Aircraft Company, Culver City, California.

-After primary and basic flight school, he was trained as an F-86 interceptor pilot, and later became a B-47 bomber pilot at Davis-Monthan Air Force Base, Arizona.
+After primary and basic flight school, Fullerton was trained as an F-86 interceptor pilot, and later became a B-47 bomber pilot at Davis-Monthan Air Force Base, Arizona.
 In 1964 he was chosen to attend the Air Force Aerospace Research Pilot School (now the U.S. Air Force Test Pilot School), Edwards Air Force Base, California.
 Upon graduation he was assigned as a test pilot with the Bomber Operations Division at Wright-Patterson Air Force Base, Ohio.
 In 1966, Fullerton was selected for and served as a flight crew member for the Air Force Manned Orbiting Laboratory (MOL) program until its termination in 1969.

 NASA career

 Fullerton was part of NASA Astronaut Group 7 in September 1969 after the cancellation of the MOL program.
 After assignment to the NASA Johnson Space Center as an astronaut, Fullerton served on the support crews for the Apollo 14, 15, 16, and 17 lunar missions.

-In 1977, Fullerton was assigned to one of the two-man flight crews which piloted the Space Shuttle prototype Enterprise during the Approach and Landing Tests Program at Dryden that same year.
+In 1977, Fullerton was assigned to one of the two-man flight crews that piloted the Space Shuttle prototype Enterprise during the Approach and Landing Tests Program at Dryden that same year.

-Fullerton was the pilot on the eight-day STS-3 Space Shuttle orbital flight test mission March 22–30, 1982.
+Fullerton was the pilot on the eight-day STS-3 Space Shuttle orbital flight test mission, March 22–30, 1982.
 Launched from the Kennedy Space Center, Florida, the mission exposed the orbiter Columbia to extremes in thermal stress and tested the 50 ft Canadarm used to grapple and maneuver payloads to orbit.
 STS-3 landed at Northrup Strip, White Sands, New Mexico, because Rogers Dry Lake at Edwards AFB was wet due to heavy seasonal rains.

 Fullerton was commander of the STS-51-F "Spacelab 2" mission, launched from Kennedy Space Center on July 29, 1985.
 This mission, with the orbiter Challenger, was the first pallet-only Spacelab mission and the first to operate the Spacelab Instrument Pointing System (IPS).
-It carried 13 major experiments in the fields of astronomy, solar physics, ionospheric science, life science, and a super fluid helium experiment.
+It carried 13 major experiments in the fields of astronomy, solar physics, ionospheric science, life science, and a superfluid helium experiment.
 The mission ended August 6, 1985, with a landing at Edwards Air Force Base.